UWCS/fulcrum/DEVELOPER.md

     API_KEY="key" # can be anything, used for testing the apiS
     ```
 6. Build the css file: `pipenv run python ./scripts/build_scss.py`
-7. (Optional) Add stuff to db
+7. (Optional) Add stuff to the database:
     - Initialise the database: `pipenv run python -m scripts.reset_db`
     - Seeded data can be added by running `pipenv run python -m scripts.reset_db seed`
     - Original data from stardust can be imported by running `pipenv run python -m scripts.import` (this is not officially supported)
 8. Run the app: `pipenv run flask --app fulcrum run --debug`

-For production, use a gunicorn server:
+For production deployments, use a gunicorn server:

 ```bash
 pipenv run gunicorn fulcrum:app -b 0.0.0.0:5000